 This report proposes the implementation of temporary art activations and supplementary programming to support downtown vibrancy, as part of the IDP Meanwhile Strategies.
 Pending Council approval of the recommendations in this report, staff will proceed with implementation, including consideration of future and/or ongoing opportunities to support the downtown throughout the IDP process.
-Authored by:

-Victoria Mountain Manager, Culture

-Jason Tamming Director, Strategic Communications, Culture and Events

-Michael Davidson Commissioner, Corporate Support Services David Barrick Chief Administrative Officer
+Authored by: Reviewed by: Victoria Mountain Manager, Culture Jason Tamming Director, Strategic Communications, Culture and Events Approved by: Submitted by: Michael Davidson Commissioner, Corporate Support Services David Barrick Chief Administrative Officer